Georgetown in Williamson County, Texas — The American South (West South Central)

 Topics.
 This historical marker is listed in this topic list: Notable Buildings.
 A significant historical year for this entry is 1876.

 Location.
 30° 38.548′ N, 97° 38.812′ W. Marker is in Georgetown, Texas, in Williamson County.
-Marker is on Wilbarger Point north of East University Avenue (Texas Highway 29).
+It is on Wilbarger Point north of East University Avenue (Texas Highway 29).
 Touch for map.
 Marker is in this post office area: Georgetown TX 78626, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-Southwestern University (approx. 1.3 miles away); Iota Chapter (approx. 1.3 miles away); San Gabriel Lodge No. 89, A.F. & A.M. (approx. 1.3 miles away); XI Chapter Kappa Alpha Order (approx. 1.3 miles away); The Woman’s Club of Georgetown (approx. 1.4 miles away); Southwestern University Main Building (approx. 1.4 miles away); Easley Home (approx. 1.4 miles away); Judge Harry N. Graves (approx. 1.4 miles away).
+At least 8 other markers are within 2 miles of this marker, measured as the crow flies: Southwestern University (approx. 1.3 miles away); Iota Chapter (approx. 1.3 miles away); San Gabriel Lodge No. 89, A.F. & A.M. (approx. 1.3 miles away); XI Chapter Kappa Alpha Order (approx. 1.3 miles away); The Womans Club of Georgetown (approx. 1.4 miles away); Southwestern University Main Building (approx. 1.4 miles away); Easley Home (approx. 1.4 miles away); Judge Harry N. Graves (approx. 1.4 miles away).
 Touch for a list and map of all markers in Georgetown.

 Also see . . .